Thibau/datalift-datacubeviz/README.md

 ## tl;dr

-DataCubeViz is a [Datalift](http://datalift.org/) which helps visualizaing statistical datasets using the [DataCube](http://www.w3.org/TR/vocab-data-cube/) ontology.
+DataCubeViz is a [Datalift](http://datalift.org/) module which helps visualizing statistical datasets using the [DataCube](http://www.w3.org/TR/vocab-data-cube/) ontology.

 It was created to fulfill the needs of the Datalift project to work with statistical linked data by two students during a two weeks scholar project.